ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * In the first box "CI_BRANCH_TO_TEST" enter your feature branch name
   * Hit the ``build`` button

-* If built without warnings, errors and test failures, post the links of your jobs on your PR or high level ticket aggregating all your PRs (example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__\ )
+* If built without warnings, errors and test failures, post the links of your jobs on your PR or high level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)

   * Note that the markdown for these badges is in the console output of the ``ci_launcher`` job